cvat-ai/cvat/cvat/apps/documentation/user_guide.md

     For example, enter ``step=25`` to leave every twenty fifth frame in the video.
 Use this option on video files only.

     **Select files or URL list**.
-If you select `` Remote`` in `` Source``, you'll see a field where you can enter an URL adrresses (one URL per line).
+If you select `` Remote`` in `` Source``, you'll see a field where you can enter a list of URLs (one URL per line).
     Press `` Local`` or `` Share`` in the `` source`` field to choose some files for anotation from your local PC or a network folder respectively.